ross-mckinney/drosophila-courtship/README.md

 make html
 ~~~

 This will generate an html file with all of the most recent documentation.
-This should be located in 'docs/source/build/index.html'.
+This should be located in 'docs/build/html/index.html'.

+## Video Requirements

+The GUI is optimized to work with videos that are 640x480 pixels (width x height).
+All videos should also be in .fmf format (FlyMovieFormat).
+You can run